fidian/presentations/programming-merit-badge/index.md

 ## General Knowledge

-3a.
-Examine ten popular languages in use today
+3a: Create a list of 10 popular programming languages in use today and describe which industry or industries they are primarily used in and why.

-3b.
-Describe three different programmed devices you rely on every day
+3b: Describe three different programmed devices you rely on every day.

+Notes:

+Bucky requires effort to have been put into this section for sign off.

 ----